arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # Directory Structure

-To start let's define our directory structure.
+To start let's define our directory structure:

-- Under ~/components/features create a new folder called `Apester`
+- Under /components/features create a new folder called `Apester`

 - Inside `Apester` add a file called powerup.jsx

-- Inside `Apester` also add a new folder called `children` and add 4 files to this folder: apester-view.jsx, apester-edit.jsx apester-search.jsx and apester.scss
+- Inside `Apester` also add a new folder called `children` and add 4 files to this folder:

+    - apester-view.jsx
+    - apester-edit.jsx
+    - apester-search.jsx
+    - apester.scss

 - Under components/output-types create a new file called powerup.jsx

-- Create a folder at the root level for all the util functions: util/powerups/index.js
+- Finally, create a folder at the root level for all the util functions: util/powerups/index.js

 So far our directory structure should look like this: